 When you first start dating someone, it can feel like you want to tell each other everything.
 Whether you're out on a date, or lying in bed texting until 2 a.m., the convo never seems to die down as you ask questions and tell stories.
 But eventually, there will be things you should tell your new partner that don't come out as easily, and aren't as much fun to talk about.

-You'll also want to know, though, if there's something they won't be able to handle.
+You'll also want to know if there's something they won't be able to handle.
 "It’s important to say things early on because if your partner isn’t accepting or supportive, it’s better to know now so you can move on from the relationship," Hershenson says.
-With all that in mind, here are a few things you should consider talking about, when and if you're comfortable, in your new relationship.
+With all that in mind, here are a few things you should consider talking about, when and if you're comfortable in your new relationship.

-It may be difficult to open up about, but if you see your relationship going somewhere, definitely find the right time to talk about your past or current addictions you ma have.
-"Issues with addictive behaviors such as spending, substance use, disordered eating, or gambling can destroy a relationship if it is hidden from your partner," says Hershenson.
+"Issues with addictive behaviors such as spending, substance use, disordered eating, or gambling can destroy a relationship if it is hidden from your partner," Hershenson says.
 "Addiction can make you feel you are leading a double life and once your 'secret' is out, you can use your partner for support."
-And if any old issues come back again, they'll be better able to help.

 Another things that's tough to admit?
-Mental health issues.
-There's a lot of stigma surrounding them, so it can be difficult to share what you've been through, especially if you're worried your significant other might freak out or leave.
+Mental health issues, all thanks to the stigma that's surrounding them.
+It can be difficult to share what you've been through, especially if you're worried your significant other might freak out or leave.
 But if they're a good partner, and an understanding person, telling them will only make your relationship stronger.

 "Mental health issues interfere with your ability to be present and find enjoyment in life," Hershenson says.
 Once you tell your partner, they might be more understanding when mental health issues may be causing the interference, and may even help see you through.